kehantan/labbook/docs/protein/bradford.rst

 Bradford assay standard
 =======================

-**Objective:** To plot a standard graph for protein concentration quantification.
+**Objective:** To plot a standard graph for protein concentration quantification and calculate the concentration of protein in a given sample.

 **Requires**